armonkahil/MongoDB-Scraper/README.md

 Welcome to **MongoDB-Scraper**.

 This is a JavaScript App that scrapes the New York Times website for data.
 The app allows the user to scrape the latest headlines into a database.
 The user can then save selected articles to another database and add comments.
-If articles were already saved, the user can see the all the comments left by other users.
+If articles were already saved, the user can see all of the comments left by other users.
 This app is currently deployed to Heroku.
 # Instructions
 1. Fork or clone this repo.
 ```